Jason Osborne (politician)

 Jason M. Osborne (born June 15, 1977) is a member of the New Hampshire House of Representatives.
-He represents Rockingham 4, comprising the towns of Auburn, Chester, and Sandown.
+He represents Rockingham 2, comprising the towns of Auburn, Chester, and Sandown.

 In November 2020, the Republican caucus chose him to serve as the New Hampshire House Majority Leader.

 Biography

-Osborne is from Defiance, Ohio, where his family in 1964 founded Credit Adjustments, Inc. (CAI), a debt-collections company.
+Osborne is from Defiance, Ohio, where his family founded Credit Adjustments, Inc. (CAI), a debt collections company, in 1964.
 Osborne joined the family firm in 1995 and worked as the CIO, and later CEO.
 With Osborne as CEO, CAI applied for and was granted more than $4 million in federal loans from the Paycheck Protection Program.

 In 2021, CAI re-branded as Mammoth Tech.
 In 2022, Mammoth Tech. abruptly closed, laying off more than 500 employees.
 The company is currently facing a class-action lawsuit for failing to give notice.
-This includes rent payments, $1 million judgment to a staffing agency and another $181,000 decision on a management company.
-Two disability-discrimination suits have also been reportedly filed by former pregnant employees, one settled and one ongoing.
+This includes rent payments, a $1 million judgment to a staffing agency, and another $181,000 decision on a management company.
+Former pregnant employees have reportedly filed two disability discrimination suits, one settled and one ongoing.

+In 2010, Osborne moved to New Hampshire from Ohio as part of the Free State Project.

 Political career

 Osborne is a Republican.
-As majority leader of New Hampshire's House of Representatives, Osborne has been credited with achieving conservative legislative victories despite the Republican caucus’s slim majority.
+As New Hampshire House Majority Leader, Osborne has been credited with achieving conservative legislative victories despite the Republican caucus's slim majority.